jeremyreikes/ColgateDB/README.md

 It served a semester-long project for COSC 460, Database Management Systems, taught by Professor Michael Hay at Colgate University.

-ColgateDB borrows heavily from SimpleDB, which was created by Sam Madden at MIT.
-Many thanks to Professor Hay for creating this invaluable tool for understanding Databases.
+Many thanks to Professor Hay for creating this project.

 ## Overview
 ColgateDB is a minimalist Database Management System written in Java.